-There are over 40 state parks and five national parks, so the options really are endless for an elopement!
+There are over 40 state parks and five national parks, the options really are endless when it comes to places to elope in Utah!
 And if you and your partner love to adventure, it’s the perfect place to hike, camp, kayak, and more together!
 You may want to plan a Utah elopement to experience something new together, or maybe Utah is a significant place for you.
 Either way, choosing Utah as your elopement destination offers you a wide variety of unique and equally stunning locations!

 Like I mentioned above, the options here to elope are too many to name!
-But these are a few of my most favorite.
-Each one of these locations is filled with natural beauty and unique landscapes with plenty of ideal spots to say your vows.
+Each location below is filled with natural beauty and unique landscapes with plenty of ideal spots to say your vows.
+But these are a few of my most favorite places to elope in Utah:

 Every state has its own marriage laws, and Utah is no different.
 The process isn’t too complicated, but there are a few legal steps you’ll need to take if you want your ceremony to be officially recognized.